 I’d say, get at least a SFP30 sun cream, the it’s a matter of personal preference in terms of consistency, stickiness and smell of the sun cream.

-On Monday I had to take the day off from writing this post, since my eyes were still recovering, and then on Tuesday I had fun writing the “I’m not taking a shot at you” post, and Wed, Thu and Fri back on this post.
-Long story short, for the last three days I went to bed late and after spending many hours in front of this powerful screen, each day I struggled to fall asleep, and the quality of the sleep was just not there.
+On Monday evening then, I had to take the day off from writing this post, since my eyes were still recovering, and then on Tuesday I had fun writing the “I’m not taking a shot at you” post, and Wed, Thu and Fri back on this post.
+Long story short, for the last three days I went to bed late and after spending many hours in front of this powerful screen, each time I struggled to fall asleep, and the quality of the sleep was just not there.
 Guess what: I look like a wreckage, especially yesterday, and my face looks extremely fatigued.
 I’m not doing myself a favour, if you know what I mean, but I’ve only just started with this blog and I like writing posts in here too much!

 ● The hours of sleep